 The Committee identified that there are significant performance variations between reporting periods.
-The Council's Quarter three performance for this Key Performance Indicator demonstrated that the cumulative performance to date positively exceeds the annual target of 70% with 74.45% of bids/tenders being submitted by local businesses in RCT and therefore the Committee has put forward the following recommendation to address the future fluctuation in results - that the reporting timescale for this Key Performance Indicator (LPRO107 % of bids/tenders submitted by local businesses) is revised to an annual reporting frequency (rather than quarterly) which will reflect a more meaningful end of year aggregation
+The Council's year end position for this Key Performance Indicator is 76.42% of bids/tenders being submitted by local businesses in RCT against a target of 75%.
+To help address in year performance variations, the Committee has put forward the following recommendation:

+"that the reporting timescale for this Key Performance Indicator (LPRO107 % of bids/tenders submitted by local businesses) is revised to an annual reporting frequency (rather than quarterly) which will reflect a more meaningful end of year aggregation"